acquia/cloud-hooks/README.markdown

         cp hooks/samples/hello-world.sh hooks/dev/code-deploy
         git commit -a 'Run the hello-world script on code-deploy to Dev.' git push

 2. Visit the Workflow page in the Acquia Cloud UI.
 Drag code from your Prod environment to Dev (make a note of what your Dev environment was running first).

 3. Scroll down on the Workflow page.
 When the code deployment task is done, click its "Show" link to see the hook's output.
 Ta-da!

-4. Use the Code drop-down list, put your Dev enviroment back to whatever it was previously deploying.
+You can use the Code drop-down list to put your Dev enviroment back to whatever it was previously deploying.

 ## The Cloud Hooks directory